Nicholas Burrowes: Who Chose this Environment for Your Brand?

 I was looking for a cheap runabout for a family member and a pair of used football boots for my son.
 A perfectly mundane errand, conducted on Facebook Marketplace.

-What I found, in a single scroll, was a fuel tanker, some NBA jerseys, a wetsuit, guided masturbation lessons, an AI companion inviting me to try her now, a sensory adult experience described as "hands free and eyes closed," and a Hastings Girls' High School campaign inviting families to book a school tour.
+What I found, in a few scrolls, was size 5 Adidas F50 boots, 2006 Subaru Outback, guided masturbation lessons, an AI companion inviting me to try her now, a sensory adult experience described as "hands free and eyes closed," a deepfake porn generator, and a Hastings Girls' High School campaign inviting families to book a school tour.

 Focus for a second: a school, recruiting families, in that same grid.